 Forklift drivers really need good insurance cover.
 Discover your insurance options and get the cover you need.

-If you drive a forklift for a living, you’ll need good insurance cover.
-As a forklift driver you need to consider life and business insurance policies, depending on your workplace and the type of work you do.
+If you drive a forklift for a living, you'll need good insurance cover.
+As a forklift driver you need to consider life and in if self-employed, liability insurance policies, depending on your workplace and the type of work you do.
 Insurance can cover you for: